derNarr/achrolab/doc/tutorial.rst

 ==========================

-This tutorial is a step-by-step introduction on how to calibrate the tubes and set them so the walls have the same luminance as the monitor.
-We call this procedure "calibrating our booth."
+This tutorial is a step-by-step introduction on how to calibrate the tubes and adjust them so that the walls have the same luminance as the monitor.
+We call this procedure 'calibrating our booth.'
 Most parts of this tutorial might only be interesting for people who actually work in our lab.

 In order to do this just run :meth:`~achrolab.calibrate.Calibrate` for the color(s) you are interested in and it will perform the following steps and